ladotech/spa-shell/README.md

 ### Rolling

 Rolling logs file `logs/console.log` and `logs/error.log` by time.
-This operation will be also executed when app start, but you can run it with `rolling` command at anytime.
+This operation will be also executed when the app starts, but you can run it with `rolling` command at anytime you want.

 ```shell
 ./spa your-app.jar rolling